If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 The plant thrives well as long as you maintain its optimum humidity, temperature, lighting, and soil moisture.

-Thus, if you are yearning to have a collection of exotic species, the plant is definitely for you.
+Thus, the plant is definitely for you if you are yearning to have a collection of exotic species.

 All you got to do is keep an eye on your plant and maintain a conducive environment.
 Provided that the plant indeed rewards with it are beautiful.